 Saturday, January 16, 2021

-This library provides an easy way for reading and debouncing one or many buttons connected to a microcontroller.
-It can also read a button combination, button long press and button double press.
+This library provides an easy way for reading and debouncing one or multiple buttons connected to a microcontroller.
+Apart from basic functionality, the library provides some extra functions such as reading a combination of buttons, and detecting a button long press or a double pressed button.
+These are especially useful in a low button count system.

 Button debouncing library for AVR microcontrollers